yuurm/New2/README.md

 In this example, we create a Dataset<Student> with sample data.
 We then define a custom function addAutoIncrementPrimaryKey() that uses the monotonicallyIncreasingId() function from org.apache.spark.sql.functions to generate unique IDs for each row.
 This function adds a new column "id" with auto-incrementing values to the dataset.

-By using the monotonicallyIncreasingId() function, you can simulate auto-increment functionality in Spark for generating unique primary key values in a dataset.
+By using the monotonicallyIncreasingId() function, you can simulate auto-increment functionality in Spark for generating unique primary key values in a dataset. import org.apache.spark.sql.Row;
+import scala.collection.JavaConverters;
+import scala.collection.Seq;

+public class RowToArrayConverter {

+    public static void main(String[] args) {
+        // Assuming you have a Row object named 'row' obtained from a DataFrame Row row = ...; // Obtain the Row object from your DataFrame

+        // Convert Row to a Seq
+        Seq<Object> rowSeq = row.toSeq();

+        // Convert Seq to a Java array
+        Object[] dataArray = JavaConverters.seqAsJavaList(rowSeq).toArray();

+        // Now you have the data from the Row in a Java array for (Object data : dataArray) {
+            System.out.println(data);
+        }
+    }
+}